What is the hierarchical structure for Canvas accounts?

 Courses are added to an account or subaccount .
 Courses are the virtual classroom where all the content resides and where student users can learn and interact with instructors and peers.

 Sections are a group of students that have been organized for administrative purposes .
 When users are enrolled in a course, they are actually enrolled in one of the sections of that course.
 It is possible to place more than one section in course, but it is not possible to put sections within sections.
 All sections of a course share the same content.

-If a course is taught by one instructor, sections can remain under one course.
-However, if each section is taught by a different instructor, those sections will need to be housed under separate courses.
+If a course is taught by one or more instructors, sections can remain under one course if each instructor is added to their respective section.

 Each section can have its own varied due dates for assignments, quizzes, and discussions.
 For example, a course may have sections that meet on different days of the week or in different formats (online vs. face-to-face).

 Sections are also beneficial when Teacher Assistants are assigned to help manage courses and oversee grading for a portion of a course enrollment.
 As part of SIS or manual enrollments, you can limit students to only see students in their section.
 Instructors can also limit students if you allow them to manually enroll users in their own courses.

 Note: Admins and instructors cannot restrict sections from accessing course content (i.e, Assignments, Discussions, Quizzes, etc.).
 If you want to assign specific assignments to individual sections, this can be done from the Assign To field.